larrydiamond/ArchitectureUnitTests/README.md

 ## License

-This library is licensed under the MIT License.
+This library is licensed under the Apache 2.0 License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any inquiries or support, feel free to contact us at [email@example.com](mailto:email@example.com).
+For any inquiries or support, feel free to contact us at ldiamond AT ldiamond DOT com.

 ---

-Thank you for choosing the ArchUnit Easy Access Java Library.
-We hope it helps streamline your architecture testing process and ensures the integrity of your projects' designs.
-Happy testing!
+Thank you again to the ArchUnit team for creating such a great tool.
+My preference would be to integrate this work into ArchUnit directly rather than provide a separate library, email me - lets talk.